Integrative Therapy London Guide

 Integrative therapy in London

-Your therapist might might start the sessions from a client-centered perspective.
-This is a strand of Humanistic therapy, emphasising an equal partnership between the client and the therapist.
+We might start the sessions from a client-centred perspective.
+This is a strand of humanistic therapy, emphasising an equal partnership between the client and the therapist.
 As a client, you’ll be able to direct the direction of the therapy.
-The therapist will support you as you explore, offering empathy and understanding, and giving you genuine, non judgemental feedback.
+I’ll support you as you explore, and give you genuine, non judgemental feedback.

 The therapy might then take on a psychodynamic flavour, as you delve into your past to see how early relationships have formed your way of thinking.
 You might look at dreams, and begin to explore the terrain of your unconscious, and how it effects your behaviours and relationships.

 Traumas may be identified which could be the result of childhood abuse, or more recent events.
 A trauma-informed approach will help to gently explore any traumas, so they can be resolved.
-There might be other issues that come up, such as social anxiety, or an obsessive compulsion.
-In this case CBT (cognitive behavioural therapy) could be helpful.
+There might be other issues, such as social anxiety, or an obsessive compulsion.
+In this case CBT (cognitive behavioural therapy) can be helpful.
 You’ll look at your thought patterns, and how they’re affecting your feelings and behaviours.

 Integrating the personality

-Integrative psychotherapists aim to integrate all aspects of the personality into a unified whole.
-As well as the parts of yourself you’re already aware of, there are other parts, hidden or repressed aspects – parts of your personality which were unacceptable in the family or culture you grew up in.
+Integrative therapists aim to integrate all aspects of the personality into a unified whole.
+As well as the parts of yourself you’re already aware of, there are also other hidden or repressed aspects – parts of your personality which were unacceptable in the family or culture you grew up in.

 The work of therapy involves becoming aware of these lost and disowned parts of your nature, so they can come together as part of a cohesive and harmonious personality.